The Professional Negligence Law Review: Norway

 i Legal framework

-Professional liability is not a separate basis for liability, but rather a more stringent application of the law in certain situations, that may give rise to stricter liability for negligence.2 It relates to the practice of a profession, which often has particular industry-specific norms or standards.3 Industry practice is just one of several reference points for determining what constitutes 'good practice' in an area.4
+Professional liability is not a separate basis for liability, but rather a more stringent application of the law in certain situations, which may give rise to stricter liability for negligence.2 It relates to the practice of a profession, which often has particular industry-specific norms or standards.3 Industry practice is just one of several reference points for determining what constitutes 'good practice' in an area.4

 The objective expectations of the professional in question is central to the assessment of liability.
 Whether the neglect is related to a central obligation, what damage it may cause and alternative actions available are also relevant.5 Not every deviation from proper behaviour will expose a professional to liability;6 however, limited experience is no excuse.7